Hawks vs. Celtics: Betting Trends, Record ATS, Home/Road Splits

 Additional Hawks Insights & Trends

-- Atlanta has two wins against the spread, and is 4-6 overall, in its last 10 games.
+- Atlanta has a 3-7 record against the spread while finishing 5-5 overall over its past 10 contests.

-- The Hawks have hit the over in five of their past 10 outings.
+- In their past 10 contests, the Hawks have hit the over six times.

-- The Hawks put up an average of 118.4 points per game, seven more points than the 111.4 the Celtics allow to opponents.
+- The Hawks' 118.4 points per game are seven more points than the 111.4 the Celtics allow to opponents.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.